 We’re not recommending the use of these resources over other online materials that you might already be using, or over work that has been set by your child’s school or Teachers of the Deaf.

 However, we’re very aware that not all online resource are easily, or fully accessible for deaf children and young people – that’s why we’ve audited the Department of Education’s list and have made some comments around their level of accessibility.
 We hope that these are useful and that they might help you to decide which of these websites might be most suitable for you and your deaf child to use at home.

 We have shared our concerns around accessibility, with the Department for Education.

-If you want to share examples of online sources which are doing a great job in making their content accessible, then we’d love to hear from you - email us at [email protected]
+If you want to share examples of online sources which are doing a great job or need to better in making their content accessible, then we’d love to hear from you - email us at [email protected]

 Successes so far